 Then I rummaged around my pantry, and fished out a can of California cling peaches, which are my guilty pleasure on top of yogurt.
 Canned peaches also serve as a great saviour at emergencies just like this one.
 Or if you need to kill an intruder, cuz the can is heavy.
 Just sayin' - a girl living alone has gotta plan!

-During winter, when fruit is expensive and has to be trucked all the way from Mexico, I much prefer the safety and comfort of a good can of peaches to bruised and battered fresh fruit.
+During winter, when fruit is expensive and has to be trucked all the way from Mexico, I much prefer the safety and comfort of frozen peaches, or in their absence, a good can of peaches to bruised and battered fresh fruit.

 California cling peaches are grown and canned in the United States, on family farms that adhere to the highest agricultural and safety standards.
 With them, I can count on the freshest, most nutrient-packed peaches making it to my table at any given time.